Estelope/FurEver/capstone-proposal.md

 Manages conversations between matched users.
 Sending and receiving messages.

-Notification:not part of mvp

-Alerts for new matches, messages, or other notifications.
+Notification/pop up "dream pet" questionaire that weights api resultd:not part of mvp Alerts for new matches, messages, or other notifications.
 Footer / Interaction buttons:

 Loading screen? : not part of mvp